 The law provides penalties for failing to file returns or pay taxes when due.
-There are also penalties for late filing and for filing false or fraudulent returns.
+There are also penalties for filing false or fraudulent returns.
 These penalties are in addition to the interest charge on late payments.
+The penalty for filing a return late or paying the tax late will not be imposed if you can show reasonable cause for not filing (or paying) on time.
+If you file after the due date (including extensions), attach an explanation to the return to show reasonable cause